 To learn more about volunteering for BAA, please email BrooklynAnimalAction@gmail.com.
 Be sure to include your skills, interests, and availability (a resume is always appreciated!).

 Please note that we are a network of rescuers and volunteers, not a shelter, so most of our volunteer opportunities are operational and do not involve direct animal care (although there are a few exceptions).
 We look forward to hearing from you!

 Want to help cats and become part of a network of animal lovers who are helping improve the lives of animals every day?
 Then think about fostering!
 There are many more cats in need then Brooklyn Animal Action can currently help–if you can open your heart and home to a homeless animal you can help save a life.
 We truly value our fosters and couldn’t help as many cats as we do without help from people like you.
 You tell us the amount of time that you have to foster: two weeks, one month, until adopted… we’ll take it!
 We appreciate any time you have to offer.
 And we’ll help and advise if needed.
 We can take cats to Brooklyn, Queens, and Manhattan for fostering.

 Please complete this form and email to firstname.lastname@example.org.

 Click here to download BAA’s foster application (word doc)

 Have a car, van or SUV and a little extra time?
 We could really use a hand transporting cats to and from the ASPCA spay/neuter van, veterinarian’s office, or foster homes.

 We post our cats on various websites to find homes for them.
-A good photograph can make all the difference.
-If you take good pictures of animals and are willing to go to foster homes to do it, please let us know.
+A good photograph can make all the difference to their adoption!
+If you take good pictures of animals and are willing to travel throughout Brooklyn to foster homes in our network, please let us know.